 The Mentat system has been designed as a distributed modular system with an emphasis on its easy extendability and scalability.
 The core of the system reflects the architecture of MTA system Postfix.
 It consists of many simple modules/daemons, each of which responsible for performing a particular task.
-This approach enables smooth parallelization and extendability.
-All modules use the same core service framework, thus making implementing new modules an easy task.
+This approach enables smooth process-level parallelization and extendability.
+All modules use the same core framework built on top the PyZenKit framework, thus making implementing new modules an easy task.

 The diagram below provides an overview of the existing architecture of the Mentat system.

 The Mentat system consists of tools allowing processing events both in real time and retrospectively over a particular period of time.
-At present, the following modules for real time processing are available:
+At present, the following most important modules for real time processing are available:

 Most modules enabling retrospective event processing are based on regularly re-launched scripts (i.e. crons).
-At present, the following modules enabling retrospective event processing are available:
+At present moment the following modules enabling retrospective event processing are available:

-The last important components of the system are administrative interfaces:
+The last important component of the system is a web user interface:

-As mentioned above, all system features, including continuously running deamons or periodically launched scripts, use a simple implementation framework which ensures all common actions:
+As mentioned above, all system modules, including continuously running deamons or periodically launched scripts, use a simple common framework called PyZenKit, which ensures all common features: